turbinenreiter/MicroPythonSmallSats/text/Results_Language_Eval.md

 ### Readability

 * Simplicity
     A language's simplicity can not be easily measured, but certain metrics can be used to judge it.
-The number of keywords, reserved words that have special meaning in a language, can be used to compare a language's size.
+The number of keywords, reserved words which have special meaning in a language, can be used to compare a language's size.
 Table \\ref{tab:kw} shows Python and C on the lower end of the scale with around 30 keywords, while C++ and Java use significantly more.
-Languages that go way below the 30 keyword range usually are special cases.
-Smalltalk, for example, uses just 6 keywords, with noting that compares to an ```if```, ```while``` or numerous others common primitives.
+Languages going way below the 30 keyword range usually are special cases.
+Smalltalk, for example, uses just 6 keywords, with noting comparable to an ```if```, ```while``` or numerous others common primitives.
 Instead these are provided by a standard library.

     Table: Number of Reserved Keywords \\label{tab:kw}